padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 ### Interpret the spectral response curves

 It is important to interpret your result.
-The urban cover shows the highest reflectance for all the light employed.
+The urban cover shows the highest reflectance for all light.
 This makes sense as built-up areas comprise a mixture of materials.
 Water generally has low reflectance with the highest reflectance observed for green light.
 The green reflectance for water is even higher than green reflectance for crop field and riparian forest.
 This is not surprising as it was evident in the imagery.
 Could this be that the water pixels selected had significant amount of photosynthetic materials?
-Crop fields and forest showed similar spectral profile, which matches textbook example of a healthy vegetation in that NIR is the peak reflectance while the reflectance decreases with increasing wavelengths.
+Crop fields and forest showed similar spectral profile, which matches textbook example of a healthy vegetation, in that NIR is the peak reflectance while the reflectance decreases with increasing wavelengths.
 The crop field shows higher reflectance across all bands.